lekien-2803/DRT-tool/readme.md

     },
     {
       label: "Kit/Composite",
-      value: "SKU is Kit or Composite",
+      value: "SKU is a Kit/Composite",
       sub: ["Sku is a Child SKU", "Sku is a Composite SKU"] },
     {
-      label: "One-of-a-kind",
+      label: "Customize Option",
-      value: "Products vary but option grouping is not allowed for the class" },
+      value: "SKU has a Customize Option",
+      sub: ["SKU has an Option with the value Customize: Yes", "Both SKUs have an Option with the value Customize: Yes"] },
     {
       label: "Other",
-      value: "Products vary by other categories which are not allowed grouping per MCJS",
+      value: "Products vary by other categories which are not allowed grouping",
       sub: [
         "Different MOQ, MMOQ", "Different Brand Catalog (US/UK)" ]
     },
     {
       label: "More than",
-      value: "Products vary by more than one category that does not allow grouping per MCJS",
+      value: "Products vary by more than one category that does not allow grouping",
       sub: [
         "Different Pattern", "Different Border",
         "Different Print",